 'Buildings are no longer occupied by a single tenant; those days are over,' says Van den Putten.
 'The same is true of the Delftse Poort.
 We transformed this single-tenant building into a multi-tenant building where you can work, meet, and relax; a lively and dynamic building full of movement.
 We involved all parties in the development process, from the owners KanAM and the CBRE Dutch Office Fund to the designers, the tenant Nationale-Nederlanden, our contractor BAM, our real estate team, and suppliers like Mosa.'
 Beijen agrees.
 'Everyone in the chain was involved in the decision-making process.
 We created mock-ups based on our backgrounds, visions, and requirements and then compared them to determine whether our ideas were feasible,' he says.

 'Ramon invited us to us to see the different floors and tiles,' explains Van den Putten.
 'We even installed sixty square metres of flooring to get an idea of what it would look like,' Beijen adds.
 'It's hard to get a sense of what a floor that size will look like based on mood boards alone!
 We found the perfect tile at the Salone del Mobile furniture fair.
-We'd worked with Mosa before, but the Solids collection was new to us.
+We'd worked with Mosa before, but the Core Collection Solids series was new to us.
 So we called them immediately to ask about it and then visited Mosa to discuss colours, hues, and tile sizes.
 We initially wanted a 90x90 centimeter tile, but after discussing it and testing it at length, we finally settled on a 60x60 centimeter tile instead.
-What makes the Solids collection so unique is its randomness – the floor looks like an organic whole instead of individual patterned tiles,' says Beijen.
+What makes the Core Collection Solids series so unique is its randomness – the floor looks like an organic whole instead of individual patterned tiles,' says Beijen.
 'A plain tile doesn't work on a surface area of 3,000 square metres,' explains Van den Putten.
 'It lacks charisma.
 We wanted a tile with a subtle pattern that could bring a floor that size to life.
 A huge floor really defines the look of a building, which means it's just as important to support a good concept with good design.'
 Beijen agrees and adds that ceramic tiles also reflect light very nicely.
 'They warm up the space and give it a very different look compared to granite or concrete.
-The warmth of Solids matched our design brief perfectly.
+The warmth of Core Collection Solids matched our design brief perfectly.
 We wanted a durable floor with a matt finish that could withstand intensive use.
 The ground floor is now open and houses a restaurant, a wine bar, an espresso bar, shops, a gym, and flexible offices and meeting rooms.'

 Working under pressure